kanthorlabs/kanthorq/website/docs/003-concepts/005-task.md

 #### Stuck Flow

-Stuck Flow is designed to handle unexpected behavious when a program/worker/handler picks a task then does not report whether the event is processed successfully or not.
-It happens when the program/worker/handler is crashed because of various issues around the system.
+The **Stuck Flow** handles situations where a program/worker/handler starts processing a task but doesn’t report the result due to a crash or other unexpected issue.

 ```mermaid
 ---